William H. Nichols: Chemical business

-Nichols, along with his son C. Walter Nichols, helped organize the merger of 12 companies in 1899 to create General Chemical.
+Nichols, along with his son C. Walter Nichols, helped organize the merger of 12 companies in 1899 to create the General Chemical Company.
 Under his leadership, the company grew its asset base and increased its earnings threefold, making Nichols a force in America’s fledgling chemical industry.
 During World War I, he served as chairman of the Chemicals Committee of the Council of National Defense.

 His vision of a bigger, better chemical company took off when he teamed up with investor Eugene Meyer in 1920.
 Nichols and Meyer combined five smaller chemical companies to create the Allied Chemical & Dye Corporation, which later became Allied Chemical Corp., and eventually became part of AlliedSignal, the forerunner of Honeywell’s specialty materials business.
 Both men have buildings named after them at Honeywell’s headquarters in Morristown, New Jersey.
 His original plant along the Newtown Creek in Queens is infamous for its legacy of pollution.
 Nichols is rumored to have once emptied vats of excess sulfuric acid into the creek rather than sell it cheaply to a businessman he had no respect for.

 He became a commander of the Order of the Crown of Italy in 1912 and a knight of the Order of Saints Maurice and Lazarus in 1920.